Adem K: Other

 Kerimofski once played drums for Jens Lekman in 2005 during the latter's Australian tour.
 In 2014 he played drums for New South Wales band Shining Bird at one of their two Perth concerts.
-In November 2017, Kerimovski supported Laetitia Sadier, former vocalist for Stereolab on her Australian tour as a solo artist, interpreting selections from his discography using guitar loops and live Casio.
+In November 2017, Kerimofski supported Laetitia Sadier, vocalist for Stereolab on her Australian tour as a solo artist, interpreting selections from his discography using guitar loops and live Casio.
 In early-2018, Kerimofski released an EP with ex-Lemonheads member and Half a Cow founder Nic Dalton on a project known as The Hotpoints, heavily influenced by Brian Eno and Turkish psychedelia.
 The EP was preceded by a 7"single in 2017.
 He toured Germany and Spain in October and November 2018.
 During this flurry of activity Kerimofski engineered for other artists ranging from synth-pop to country.
 In September 2019 Kerimofski performed a live comedy sketch with SNL alumni Fred Armisen on the latter's Australian tour.
 The two reportedly met after Kerimofski loaned Armisen a guitar amplifier for an instore performance earlier in the afternoon.
 In October 2019 Kerimofski toured Japan and live streamed a solo performance from a bar in Nakano City at the tour's conclusion.

-He continues to write and record with Turnstyle and The Community Chest.
+Since the pandemic, Kerimofski has concentrated mainly on his two bands and shifted some focus to his record label.

+Record label

+Kerimofski is the proprietor of Igloo Records.
+The label was conceived in 1995 as a means of releasing his music independently but by the end of the decade was used to license Turnstyle product to major labels.
+Since 2020 the label has released work from other artists and has been particularly successful in reissuing recordings from bands who broke up before the advent of streaming.

+In February 2024 the label branched out and promoted a show for American musician Lou Barlow which after selling out in 24 hours was moved to a larger venue.

+The label has an exclusive arrangement with MGM Distribution.

+Acting

+Apart from occasional appearances in student films, Kerimofski began acting officially in 2024 with the horror film Proclivitas, co-produced by South Park producer Debbie Liebling.
+He followed this up with an appearance in season 3 of The Twelve (Australian TV series) as a police officer during scenes set in 1968.
+He appears as a detective in the upcoming television series LAM for Warner Brothers.
+The series charts the life of bank robber Brendan Abbott.
+Kerimofski was cast as a zombie in We Bury the Dead, starring Daisy Ridley but was unable to make it to set on time due to touring commitments with Turnstyle.

 Personal life

 Kerimofski married in 2004 and has a child.
 The Kerimofski family live in Bassendean, a suburb of Perth, Western Australia.
 Adjunct to his home is The Future Ranch, a small studio complex he uses exclusively for recording and rehearsals.
+Associate Professor of Accounting at University of Virginia's Darden School of Business Shane Dikolli is the cousin of Kerimofski.

 He works at a Perth-based university in the screen arts/ filmmaking department.